Christopher Jones, MD

 Hopefully, the information listed below can alleviate some of the stress and answer any questions that may arise.

 Your shoulder is painful because it is unstable.
 It may dislocate (the ball comes completely out of the socket) or subluxate (the ball comes partially out of the socket).
 This happens because of damage to the shoulder ligaments.
 Ligaments are strong cord-like structures that connect one bone to another.
 These ligaments tore from a single violent injury or were stretched due to repeated strenuous use.

-Approaching this injury can depends on your description of the problem, the physical examination, and the review of the X-rays.
+Approaching this injury can depend on your description of the problem, the physical examination, and the review of the X-rays.
 Most often surgery is recommended.
-The indications for surgery are persistent pain and instability that interfere with your activities of daily living, work and/or sports.
+The indications for surgery are persistent pain and instability that interfere with your activities of daily living, work, and/or sports.

 ARE THERE ANY OTHER OPTIONS?

 While I believe that surgery is the best course of action, other treatments are available.
-These range from no treatment (just living with the condition) to physical therapy exercises, medication or injections.
+These range from no treatment (just living with the condition) to physical therapy exercises, medication, or injections.
 While any of these treatment options may be successful in your situation, in my experience they will not work reliably.
-We can arrange for any or all these options if your desire.
+We can arrange for any or all these options if you desire.

 WHAT HAPPENS IF SURGERY IS NOT PERFORMED?

 I do not think your condition will worsen though sometimes the frequency of instability episodes increases over time.
 Shoulder instability does not generally lead to arthritis, however, repeated episodes of instability can cause further damage to the joint surface of the shoulder.